 Photography has been Heyert's passion since she was 16.
 It led her to the Royal College of Art in London, where she studied with Bill Brandt, and back to New York where she wrote her first photography book, and established an international reputation as an architectural photographer.
 She first captured the attention of the art world with a decade-long body of work, her photographic trilogy of experimental portraits, THE SLEEPERS, THE TRAVELERS, and THE NARCISSISTS.

 Her recent projects include THE BOUND (2016), which explores the body as a site for experimentation and transformation, and THE OUTSIDER (2017), a conceptual portrait project shot in China.
-She is currently at work on THE IDOL, a series about religion, popular culture, and the ways society creates myths and false images about women, is currently on exhibit at the 2019 Venice Biennale.
+THE IDOL (2019), a series about religion, popular culture, and the ways society creates myths and false images about women, is currently on exhibit at the 2019 Venice Biennale.

 THE SLEEPERS, a series of monumental toned black and white portraits of sleeping nudes, is a meditation on the mystical world of sleep and the naked emotions of the unconscious.
 Reviewing the exhibit, The New Yorker wrote that the photographs: "conjure thoughts of human fragility and impermanence even if the sleepers have become heroic sculptures rising from a deep slumber."
 Sei Swann/D.A.P. published a monograph of THE SLEEPERS, with an essay inspired by the works written by the playwright John Guare.

 Heyert's obsession with sleep and oblivion led her inevitably to photograph THE TRAVELERS, a series of large-scale color post-mortem portraits.
 Heyert presents the dead as she would the living, beautifully dressed against a black background with the traditional lighting of a formal portrait.
 First exhibited in a one-person show at the Houk gallery in New York, the photographs stirred discussion and controversy.